Involuntarily-Retired? How Mexico Might Fit In

 - Videos of different styles of living in Mexico, from mobile homes to funky expat complexes.

-- How to cut your phone expense by 60% and other technical challenges
+- How to cut your phone expense by 60% and technical challenges to expect.

-You will see that far from what you from in sensationalist sources like Fox News, Mexico is very safe, especially for expats.
+You will see that far from what you from in sensationalist sources, Mexico is very safe, especially for expats.

 Thanks for your interest in my journey, I hope it inspires yours.